Originally Published on 20/4/2020

 To begin, lower your yoga swing about 6 inches off the ground and take a seat at the edge of the fabric.

-While holding the handles, lean back and lower you upper back and head on the floor, simultaneously wrapping your legs around the swing and releasing your grip from the handles.
+While holding the handles, lean back and lower your upper back and head on the floor, simultaneously wrapping your legs around the swing and releasing your grip from the handles.

-With a lifetime of consistent traction, flexion and mobility exercises such as the combination of these yoga swing positions, a healthy diet and strength training, anyone can ease low back pain!
+By implementing traction, flexion, and mobility exercises such as the combination of these yoga swing positions, a healthy diet and minimizing weight gain, along with strength training, anyone can prevent and ease low back pain as they age!

 By allotting even an hour for yoga, your body will surely feel freer and lighter.
 All the best :)